-See also Allotment Policy Manual for other details on PRC 067.
+See also Allotment Policy Manual (SBE policy ALOT-003) for other details on PRC 067.

 SECTION D TEACHER AND STUDENT SERVICES

 I. All Teacher and Student Services Personnel

 The following employees have their daily rate of pay based on 21.5 days regardless of the number of weekdays in the month of service: